ArielBlinder/Real-Time-Whiteboard-Transcription-System/README.md

 1. Fork the repository and create a new branch for your feature or bugfix.
 2. Write clear, well-documented code and update/add tests as needed.
+3. **Run the test suite** and ensure all tests pass: `python tests/run_tests.py unit`
-3. Ensure your code passes all tests and does not break existing functionality.
+4. Ensure your code passes all tests and does not break existing functionality.
-4. Submit a pull request with a clear description of your changes.
+5. Submit a pull request with a clear description of your changes.

+### **Testing Requirements for Contributors**

+- All new features must include unit tests
+- API integrations require both unit (mocked) and integration (real API) tests
+- Performance-critical code should include performance tests
+- Maintain or improve code coverage (currently 85%)

 ---